gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 - *kf_group_err* is the calculated error for the GoP as the sum of frame errors in the GoP.
 - *modified_error_left* is the calculated error over the remaining frames in the clip.

-In the above definitions, error is defined as function of the best Inter vs.
+In the above definitions, error is defined as function of the motion estimation error for each frame.
-Intra error from the first pass.

 #### Multi-Pass VBR: